robinali34/blog_algorithms/_posts/2025-11-21-reduction-3sat-to-partition.md

 - Clause digit (n+j) must sum to the same value in S₁ and S₂
 - Variable numbers contribute:
   - vᵢ contributes 1 to clause digit if xᵢ appears positively in Cⱼ and vᵢ ∈ S₁
-  - v'ᵢ contributes 1 to clause digit if ¬xᵢ appears in Cⱼ and v'ᵢ ∈ S₁
+  - v'ᵢ contributes 1 to clause digit if !xᵢ appears in Cⱼ and v'ᵢ ∈ S₁
 - Slack numbers sⱼ and s'ⱼ can contribute, but:
   - If clause digit in S₁ has contribution ≥ 1 from variable numbers, then at least one literal is TRUE
   - If clause digit in S₁ has contribution 0 from variable numbers, slack must balance, but this means all literals are FALSE, which contradicts the balance requirement